DecadentIpsum/DecadentIpsum/README.md

 <h1> Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, nice to see you.</h1>

-My name is Andreas Zaralis, a Front-End developer based on Greece.
+My name is Andreas Zaralis, a Front-End developer based in Greece.

 Over the last 4 years, I help agencies and companies with modern web development tools including the latest JAMStack technologies.
 This includes web development using Static Site Generators, Headless CMS, CI / CD, and CDN setup.